vykuang/nba-stats-streamlit/docs/docker.md

 - `/data` is in the root dir of the container, and is also specified in dockerfile's `CMD`
 - Dockerfile requires `poetry run` prior to `python` so that it can use the poetry installed venv
 - `ENTRYPOINT` and `CMD` both start in the path set by `WORKDIR`, i.e. `/app`
+- compose `entrypoint` and `command` config can override the dockerfile setting

 ### Train